arve0/master/thesis.md

 - Large area scans should adjust speciment plane to be at even distance to the objective to be time effective and avoid out of focus images.
 - Using heuristics/constraints improves the reliability to automatic stitching algorithms, failing gracefully on images with little entropy in overlap.
-- Leica LAS X version 1.1.0.12420 have limited support for automatic microscopy, but it exist workarounds for fully automatic TMA-scanning.
+- Leica LAS X version 1.1.0.12420 have limited support for automatic microscopy, but it's possible to work around limitations to leverage fully automatic TMA-scanning.

 # Introduction